Guidelines for a Home Visit

 After initial assessment over the telephone a seriously ill patient may be helped by a clinician's attendance to prepare them to travel to hospital - that is, where other commitments do not prevent him/her from arriving before an ambulance.

 - severe haemorrhage (bleeding).

 It is understood that if a GP is about to embark on a booked surgery of twenty-five patients and is told that one of his/her patients is suffering from symptoms suggesting a heart attack, the sensible approach may well be to call an emergency paramedical ambulance rather than attending.

-In most of these cases, to visit would not be an appropriate use of the GPs time.
+In most of these cases, to visit would not be an appropriate use a clinician's time.

 - Common symptoms, such as childhood fevers, cold, cough, earache, headache, diarrhoea/vomiting and most cases of abdominal pain.
 These patients are usually well enough to travel by car.
 It is not necessarily harmful to take a child with a fever outside.
 These children may not be fit to travel by bus or to walk, but car transport is available from friends, relatives or taxis.
 It is not a doctors job to arrange such transport.

 - Adults with common problems, such as cough, sore throat, influenza, back pain and abdominal pain are also easily transportable by car to a doctors premises.

 - Common problems in the elderly, such as, poor mobility, joint pain and general malaise, would best be treated by a consultation at a doctors premises.
 The exception to this would be the truly bed-bound patient.
 If in doubt ask to speak to the doctor.

 If you need a home visit please ring before 10.00am.
 You should have received a copy of the NEHA booklet 'Before you Phone the Doctor', which is very instructive.